 area children with opportunities for artistic development and expression.
 Finally, their fourth goal was to rescue an impressive and historic building from decay and ruin.

 Carnegie Arts Center's story is a story of success!
-Today, twenty three years after the doors opened, Carnegie displays nineteen exhibits a year in our three galleries.
-We are fortunate to have so much work that sometimes it even overflows into our designated "Sales Gallery."
-These Galleries host artists from different states and cultural backgrounds.
+Today, Carnegie displays nineteen exhibits a year in our three galleries.
+In addition, we also display These Galleries host artists from different states and cultural backgrounds.
 All forms of media are represented here.
-Our visitors gain exposure to artworks that are diverse in content as well as conceptually.
-Annually, Carnegie hosts fund raising events, Humanities events, exhibit tours, receptions for artists, and even a fine arts field trip.
-In addition, we hold six workshops for youth, which provide comprehensive techniques taught in a fun and safe environment.
+Our visitors gain exposure to artworks that are diverse in concept as well as content.
+Annually, Carnegie hosts fund raising events, humanities events, exhibit tours, receptions for artists, and even a fine arts field trip.
+In addition, we hold numerous workshops for youth, which provide comprehensive techniques taught in a fun and safe environment.
 Our Studio Gallery showcases local artists as well as provides a comfortable and accommodating space available to the public for rent.
 Many take advantage this opportunity for meetings as well as special gatherings.
 The opening of the Sculpture Garden in 2000 enabled us to expand opportunities.
 The Garden features endowed sculpture pieces, a nostalgic Memory Walk created with engraved bricks, and lovely plants and flowers.
 This space is a perfect setting for the public to rent for outdoor workshops, special events, and musical performances.

 Alliance, Nebraska became a city in 1888.
 Shortly thereafter, the Alliance Women's Club applied for a $10,000 grant from the Carnegie Fund for a library building.
 A lot was purchased at 4th and Niobrara for $2,400 by the City of Alliance.
 The library building was completed in 1912 for $9850.